 One of the most popular day hikes in New Zealand is the Tongariro Crossing.
 This 19 kilometre-long trail takes you right next to Mt Ngauruhoe getting you right up close!
 But, if hiking isn’t your thing you can jump on a scenic flight instead or on a clear day, you can even see this beautiful mountain in the distance across Lake Taupo right from Taupo township!

-Related: On our 15-Day Self Drove Best of Both Islands Tour, we go to both Taupo town as well as have the option to do a scenic flight over Tongariro National Park.
+Related: On our 9-Day North island Self Drive Tour, we go to both Taupo town as well as have the option to do a scenic flight over Tongariro National Park.

 5. Mount Aspiring / Tititea